-2020 2019
+2021 2020

 Equity investments 3% 3%

-Fixed income investments 71% 75%
+Fixed income investments 61% 71%

-Real estate investments 8% 8%
+Real estate investments 10% 8%

-Qualifying insurance contract 9% 10%
+Qualifying insurance contract 22% 9%

-Other 9% 4%
+Other 4% 9%

 Total composition of fair value of plan assets 100% 100%

-The fair value of our equity investments in 2020 and 2019 are consistent with Level 1 or Level 2 fair value hierarchy.
+The fair value of our equity investments in 2021 and 2020 are consistent with Level 1 or Level 2 fair value hierarchy.

 The assets of the defined benefit pension plans are primarily held in trust for plan members, and are managed within the provisions of each plan's investment policies and procedures.
 Diversification of the investments is used to limit credit, market, and foreign currency risks.
 We have significantly de-risked the investments of our material defined benefit pension plans by shifting the pension asset mix away from equities and into more fixed income and liability-matching investments.
-In 2018, the risk in our UK pension plan was reduced through a buy-in insurance contract, protecting the majority of pensioner benefits.
+In 2021, the risk in our UK pension plan was reduced through buy-in insurance contracts, protecting the majority of pensioner benefits.
 The long-term investment objectives of the defined benefit pension plans are to equal or exceed the rate of growth of the liabilities.
 Over shorter periods, the objective of the defined benefit pension plan investment strategy is to minimize volatility in the funded status.
 Liquidity is managed with consideration to the cash flow requirements of the liabilities.